How to Get a SIM Card in China as a Foreigner (2026 Guide)

 Option 2: Get an eSIM before you fly

 If your phone supports eSIM (iPhone XS and later, Samsung S20+, Google Pixel 3+), this is the most convenient option — especially for short trips.
+According to Trip.com’s eSIM guide, international travelers can purchase China eSIMs with data plans starting from 7 days, activated before arrival.
+Monthly carrier store plans typically cost 30–60 RMB.
 You can set everything up from home before departure.

 Key advantages: